 List of addresses for postcards.

-Buy a guide book and make a list of all the things you would like to do and go to the area on Google Map and look at the distances from your hotel and transport links.
+Buy a guide book and make a list in your book of all the things you would like to do, then go to the area on Google Maps and look at the distances from your hotel and what transport links are available.

 This will help to plan days out as well as giving you a chance to get familiar with the area.